 46 Free Donation Receipt Templates (501c3, Non-Profit)

 All businesses and organizations including non-profit firms are liable to tax compliance, meaning they should provide transparent and accurate accounts and documentation of their transactions.
 The Internal Revenue Service (IRS) provides a section referred to as the Itemized Deductions that allows the exception of gifts and donations obtained from charitable contributions.
-Qualified organizations that receive tax-deductible donations are expected to provide proof of how they received their contribution by documenting donation receipts.
+Qualified organizations that receive tax-deductible charities are expected to provide proof of how they received their contribution by documenting receipts.

 A donation receipt is an official document that provides evidence of donations or gifts given to an organization by donors.